zhengl0217/Automatic-Website-Scraping-Engine/README.md

 (2)[ChromeDriver](https://chromedriver.chromium.org/).
 Note that the latest version of ChromeDriver has a limitation on the processing page number.
 In addition, the website administrator may change the HTML files and the corresponding architecture every few months.
 Therefore, you may have to update the 'XPath'to the appropriate container accordingly.
 This code only provides a template for your research and study.
+The example output results are shown in the **data** file.